rgwch/mikrorest/docs/classes/MikroRest.md

 > **authorize**(`req`, `res`): `Promise`\<`boolean`\>

-Defined in: index.ts:213
+Defined in: index.ts:235

-Built-in authorization: Check header for Bearer or Token and a key supplied in API_KEYS.
+Built-in authorization: Check header for Bearer or Token and a key supplied in MIKROREST_API_KEYS.
 To use, simply prepend server.authorize to your handler in a route definition.

 #### Parameters